sigpwned/jsonification/README.md

 ### Streaming Push

 In this mode, Jsonification allows the users to "push" parse events to be written on demand via method call.
 This generator writes events directly to the underlying stream, so it's an excellent way to generate very large JSON documents or fragments.
-This is a great way to generate JSON that is of a known shape.

     try {
         try (JsonGenerator g=new JsonGenerator(writer)) {